screennameless/ProjectPurpleCow/solutions.md

 * For button 2, use `dkgrv7rr-qkxu-3m25-pa9j-tdkqar5u7jga`
 * For button 3, use `4ctuy8tt-7pob-bvas-72do-uzjz937c7waz`

+Make sure that each key is in quotes in the configuration file, as they are strings!

 ## Adding More Buttons

 The code handling the button is fully reusable.
 You may add as many as you wish, as long as each has a valid API key as shown above.
 To add a button in an HTML file with Bootstrap styling, the following will work: